 Alcohol Consumption and Blurred or Double Vision

-Whether you consider yourself a “social drinker” or have struggled with alcohol abuse, consuming any amount of alcohol consistently over time can have negative physical and psychological consequences.
+Whether you consider yourself a “social drinker” or have struggled with alcohol misuse or addiction, consuming any amount of alcohol consistently over time can have negative physical and psychological consequences.
 Among its short-term effects are blurred vision and double vision, which can be temporary effects of intoxication, although they typically wear off as the person sobers up or the next day.
 Alcohol abuse can also contribute to long-term changes to vision such as an increased risk of developing cataracts.

 Here’s what you should know about alcohol and vision problems as well as other negative consequences of alcohol abuse: